sitevision/envision/docs/components/form.md

    </div>
 </div>
 {% endexample %}
-Apply modifier `.sv-form--inline` to the form wrapper to display elements inline.

 ## Hybrid ##

+To position multiple elements on a row, wrap target elements (`.sv-form-element`) with a `.sv-form__row` container.
+Use modifer `.sv-form-element--*` to specify the length of an element, relative to other elements on the row.
+Valid values `1-6`.
+Default is `1`

 {% example html %}
 <div class="sv-form">
    <div class="sv-form__row">